Iberian revolt: Celtiberia

 In Hispania, the process of conquest continued after the actions of Cato; thus, the proconsul Marcus Fulvius Nobilior subsequently fought other rebellions.
 Then Rome began the conquest of Lusitania, with two outstanding victories: in 189 BC that obtained by the proconsul Lucius Aemilius Paullus Macedonicus, and in 185 BC. that obtained by the praetor or proconsul Gaius Calpurnius Pisonus.

 The conquest of Celtiberia was initiated in 181 BC by Quintus Fulvius Flaccus, who managed to defeat the Celtiberians and subdue some territories, obtaining for it the honor of an ovation in 191 BC.
 However, most of the conquest and pacification operations were carried out by praetor Tiberius Sempronius Gracchus from 179 BC to 178 BC.
-Sempronius took some thirty citys and villages, using various types of strategies, sometimes making pacts and sometimes stirring up rivalry between Celtiberians and Vascones, and founded over the already existing city of Ilurcis the new city of Gracchurris.
+Sempronius took some thirty cities and villages, using various types of strategies, sometimes making pacts and sometimes stirring up rivalry between Celtiberians and Vascones, and founded over the already existing city of Ilurcis the new city of Gracchurris.